Have You Been Injured in a Truck Accident?

 After retaining a personal injury law firm, and contemplating all of your necessary treatment, your legal team will begin settlement negotiations, usually with the insurance adjuster for the trucking company.
 Trucking companies usually have millions of dollars’ worth of insurance coverage at their disposal.
 However, insurance companies will do everything in their power to safeguard this insurance money and keep you from getting it.
 The goal of every insurance company is to keep as much of its money in–house and to pay out as little as possible in personal injury claims.

 Negotiating a settlement in a personal injury case is an art and involves careful strategy.
-The team of Lafayette truck accident attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers will emphasize the strengths of your case and downplay any weakness, in an effort to obtain a favorable settlement offer in your case.
+The team of Lafayette truck accident attorneys and legal professionals at Stewart J. Guss Personal Injury Attorneys will emphasize the strengths of your case and downplay any weakness, in an effort to obtain a favorable settlement offer in your case.
 If the insurance company is not forthcoming with a favorable settlement offer, our litigation team is prepared to file suit in your case and fight for your case up through and including a jury trial.

 Taking a Truck Accident Case to Trial

-The Lafayette legal team at Stewart J. Guss Personal Injury Lawyers has successfully taken hundreds of these cases to trial.
+The Lafayette legal team at Stewart J. Guss Personal Injury Attorneys has successfully taken hundreds of these cases to trial.
 When the time comes, our team of attorneys and legal professionals can discuss with you the potential advantages and disadvantages of taking your truck accident case to trial and can help you make an informed decision about how to proceed forward with your case.

 Important Witnesses in Truck Accident Cases